 - Business use percentage

-Quite a few people do not know that some of the FAVR requirements are based on the company’s objectives.
-For example, if a company would like to control their image they can use nicer or newer vehicles to generate the reimbursement rates.
+Some of the IRS requirements for FAVR depend on the company’s objectives.
+For example, if a company would like to control their image they can use a nicer or newer vehicle to generate rates.
 This in turn would require employees to utilize nicer or newer vehicles.
-FAVR programs are customizable to company objectives.

-Because FAVR regulations involve complex calculations and change annually, it is best to have a third-party administrator design, implement, and manage your program as opposed to self-administering.
+Because FAVR regulations involve complex calculations and change annually, it is best to have a third-party administrator design and manage the program.
 A trusted advisor that stays ahead of the rulings and has experience with administration can prove indispensable.

 Similarly, switching from the IRS mileage rate frees up resources by eliminating overpayments to high-mileage employees and reducing attrition due to the underpayment of low-mileage employees.

-Fixed and variable rate programs were designed specifically to determine auto reimbursements accurately, equitably, and easily.
+Fixed and variable rate programs were designed to pay auto reimbursements accurately, fairly, and easily.
 An organization is able to reimburse employees exactly the same way they incur costs, based on where they live and drive.

 FAVR reimbursement plans make sense because they will not over or under-reimburse employees.
 They also